middlegear/hakai-extensions/README.md

 > This package is **unofficial** and is **not affiliated** with Anilist, Jikan, or any third-party providers.
 It does not host, own, or distribute any content.
 All data belongs to its respective owners.

 ---
+## Note
+Apologies.
+This version(1.0.1) makes changes for compatibilty with version 0.0.1, 0.0.2 and the deprecated providers have been removed.
+Instead there is a new provider.

 ## Features